 Once you have this information, you can begin writing the obituary.
 Check the internet and with you funeral director for examples to help you get started.
 Also see our article on "How to Write an Obituary"

-Once you have your obituary, you can work on other parts of your program.
-You can gather additional information that may be needed for your program:
+Once you have your obituary, you can work on other areas of your program.
+You can gather additional information that you may need for your program:

 - Gathering Photos/Cover Photos